 - The current year’s tax bill number;

-- b) The prior year claim’s tax bill number;
+- The prior year claim’s tax bill number;

 Third Party Purchaser Lists of Current Certificates of Delinquency:

-1) The purchaser shall submit a list of current certificates of delinquency he, she, or it is intending to purchase at least ten (10) days before the date of the sale but no later than August 15, 2022.
-Your List MUST BE IN PURCHASE PREFERENCE ORDER listing the tax bill number 1st and shall include the certificates of delinquency in the following order:
+1) The purchaser shall submit a list of current certificates of delinquency that they are intending to purchase at least ten (10) days before the date of the sale but no later than August 14, 2023.
+Your List MUST be in BILL NUMBER ORDER and shall include the certificates of delinquency in the following order: